knowaveragejoe/discord-comfyui/README.md

-# ComfyUI Discord Bot
+# 🤖ComfyUI Discord Bot

-A Discord bot for interacting with ComfyUI.
+### A Discord bot for interacting with ComfyUI!

-Needs specially crafted workflows using the API-compatible workflow JSON schema, and a matching configuration in config.yaml in order to work.

-The bot will attempt to locate these based on name.
-The discord user's arguments are templated into the workflow JSON, then submitted to the ComfyUI API.
-Generation progress is tracked and displayed in a discord embed, with the final image being displayed as an attachment.

-You'll need a ComfyUI setup with whatever nodes, models, etc already configured.
+You'll need a ComfyUI setup with whatever nodes, models, etc already installed and configured.

+The bot works by using ComfyUI workflows in API-compatible JSON format, templated with the user's input from discord.

 ## Setup